Blood on the Sun: Plot

 Condon wakes up the next morning in a prison cell.
 The Japanese police have fabricated a story about him having a drunken party the previous night and fixed his house to hide the damage, and the document is missing.
 Condon’s search for it is interrupted by a courier inviting him to Baron Tanaka’s home.
-At Tanaka’s home, the Baron subtly threatens Condon to return the document, and Condon realizes that Tanaka does not have it and someone else took it.
+At Tanaka’s home, the Baron offers Condon a substantial sum of money if he returns the document.
+Condon realizes Tanaka does not have the document, someone else took it.

 Suspecting that the other party consists of Japanese anti-war liberals interested in sneaking the document out of the country, Condon publicly announces his intention to return to the United States.
 That evening, he meets Iris Hilliard, a half-Chinese woman.
 Seeing a ring on her finger, he suspects she was the woman he saw fleeing Edith’s cabin, but the two are attracted to one another.
 Unbeknownst to him, Iris is a spy for Baron Tanaka, tasked with retrieving the plan.

-Disgruntled at being passed over as Condon’s replacement as editor, Cassell, an unscrupulous reporter, inadvertently reveals that Tanaka ordered him to introduce Iris to Condon.
-Armed with this knowledge, Condon confronts Iris, who confesses that, while she works for Tanaka, she is loyal to Japan’s liberal fraction and, having no fear of the Emperor’s portrait, she herself took the Tanaka Memorial from his house.
+Disgruntled at being passed over as Condon’s replacement as editor, Cassell, an unscrupulous reporter, inadvertently reveals to Condon that Tanaka ordered him to introduce Iris to him.
+Armed with this knowledge, Condon confronts Iris, who confesses that, while she does work for Tanaka, in her heart she is loyal to Japan’s liberal fraction.
+Having no fear of the Emperor’s portrait, she took the Tanaka Memorial from his house.
 Condon takes the document and leaves.
-Eavesdropping on their conversation, the secret police imprison Iris, but she escapes.
+Eavesdropping on their conversation, the secret police imprison Iris in her hotel room, but she escapes.
 Disgraced by his failure, Tanaka commits seppuku.

 Before Condon leaves for the United States, Iris contacts him, asking to meet on a fishing dock.
-Evading the secret police tailing him, Condon meets her on the dock.
-She is accompanied by Prince Tatsugi, a liberal within the Japanese government.
-Aware that the government will claim the document is a forgery, Tatsugi places his seal on it, legitimizing it.
-The police arrive and kill Tatsugi; Condon gives the document to Iris, who flees in a fishing boat, and stays behind to delay the policemen.
+Evading the secret police tailing him, Condon meets Iris, who is accompanied by Prince Tatsugi, a liberal within the Japanese government who hates the right-wing militarists.
+Aware that the Japanese government will claim the document is a forgery, Tatsugi places his signature on it, legitimizing it.
+The police arrive and kill Tatsugi.
+Condon gives the document to Iris, who flees in a fishing boat.
+Condon stays behind to delay the policemen.

-Defeating Captain Oshima at judo and evading the secret police, Condon arrives outside the embassy.
+After defeating Captain Oshima at judo and evading the secret police, Condon arrives outside the United States embassy.
 He is shot and incapacitated, but when the Japanese search him, they are unable to find the document.
-As an American diplomat arrives to help Condon, the head of the secret police asks him to forgive his enemy.
-Avoiding a proposed handshake Condon replies, “Sure, forgive your enemies – but first, get even!”
+An American diplomat rushes from the embassy to help Condon.
+The head of the secret police asks Condon to forgive his enemy, but he refuses a proffered handshake and replies, "Sure, forgive your enemies – but first, get even!"